Zac-eng/click_router/README.md

 This is a original configuration file for using (click modular router)[https://github.com/kohler/click]

-Please install it following the description found there heforehand.
+Please install it following the description found there beforehand.